ezequiel-santalla/ezequiel-santalla/README.md

 - 👨‍💻 All of my projects are available at https://github.com/ezequiel-santalla?tab=repositories

-- 💬 Ask me about **HTML, CSS, SASS, Bootstrap, JavaScript, SweetAlert, React**
+- 💬 Ask me about **HTML, CSS, SASS, Bootstrap, JavaScript, SweetAlert, React, Tailwind CSS, Node JS**

 - 📫 How to reach me **ezequielasantalla@gmail.com**